mars0i/masonclj/doc/general/ABMsInClojure.md

 You don't need a specialized ABM library to write an ABM, obviously.
 You'll have to cook up everything you want in the model yourself, but you'll have complete control and you'll always understand what's going on under the hood.
-I prefer to use an ABM library that provides a lot of useful functionality without me having to do much.

 ### Agent-based modeling libraries for Clojure?

+I prefer to use an ABM library that provides useful functionality without me having to do much.
+For example, MASON (see below) provides, as options, graphical display functions, graphical editing of parameters, a hexagonal grid, inspection of agents during a run, and plots of model variables and agent variables during a run.

 There are very few ABM libraries written in Clojure.
 When I first looked for them, I didn't find any.
 The intersection of